Required Core Rotations

 Students must successfully complete a minimum of 24 weeks of elective rotations during their fourth year in recognized disciplines of medicine.
 Students may also schedule a four week elective at an approved site in international medicine and/or research.

-Fourth year students may complete a maximum of 16 weeks of elective rotations in any one discipline.
+Fourth year students complete required rotations in sub-specialty Surgery, Emergency Medicine and Critical Care.
+They may complete a maximum of 16 weeks of elective rotations in any one discipline.

-Elective clinical rotations may be done at osteopathic, allopathic, or military institutions.
-To be eligible for academic credit, elective rotation schedules must be planned with the assistance of, and approval by, the appropriate clinical department chair.
+Elective and selective clinical rotations may be done at preapproved osteopathic, allopathic, or military institutions.
+To be eligible for academic credit, elective rotation schedules must be planned with the assistance of, and approval by, the appropriate clinical Department Chair.